sage-code/maj/README.md

 **technology:**

 * Numerals are original, first letter is inspired from Romanic languages;
-* Most common words Verbs are created manually using a translation spreadsheet;
+* All words are created manually using a translation spreadsheet;
-* We use an algorithm to calculate a  word cost based on complexity;
+* We use a computer algorithm to evaluate language complexity;
-* We look for expensive words that could be simplified to improve the language.

 ## The sentences

 1. There are 3 kind of sentences: {interrogative, declarative, imperative};
 1. There are 3 kind of answers: { affirmative, negative, informative };
-1. The sentences are constructed from `language elements`;

 **Elements:**